tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 - Permissions
 - Tables, Views, and any other database objects

 Initially, we had about 100 schemas ready to go, and then had a scheduled job that would check periodically to refresh our provisioned bucket and replenish it back to full.
-We realized very quickly that 100 schemas wasn’t enough because we constantly hit issues with the logins not being <a rehf="https://www.tarynpivots.com/post/2020/syncing-logins-between-availablity-group-replicas/" target="_blank">available on the secondary replicas</a>, so we decided to increase the provisioned pool to 500.
+We realized very quickly that 100 schemas wasn’t enough because we constantly hit issues with the logins not being [available on the secondary replicas](https://www.tarynpivots.com/post/2020/syncing-logins-between-availablity-group-replicas/), so we decided to increase the provisioned pool to 500.
 For the last several years, a pool of 500 schemas worked great, until it didn’t.

 ## The Launch of Free Teams

-As expected, with the announcement that Stack Overflow for Teams is <a href="https://meta.stackexchange.com/questions/362203/stack-overflow-for-teams-is-now-free-for-up-to-50-users-forever" target="_blank">free for up to 50 users</a>, we saw an incredible spike in sign-ups.
+As expected, with the announcement that Stack Overflow for Teams is [free for up to 50 users](https://meta.stackexchange.com/questions/362203/stack-overflow-for-teams-is-now-free-for-up-to-50-users-forever), we saw an incredible spike in sign-ups.
 Along with the spike in sign-ups, I started to receive a huge increase in alerts about deadlocks on the primary SQL Server for Teams.
 In the two weeks it took us to resolve the deadlocks, we hit at least 200 deadlocks.

 #### What Is A Deadlock?